 So, based on what you’ve read here what’s your business growth stage?
 Notice we ask at what business growth stage are YOU and your business?
 This is because as an owner your business’ growth is a direct reflection of your ability to grow the business!

-Based on everything DE, Inc. does for its clients and the results we’ve gotten for them for years, this is our basic premise for everything we do.
+Based on everything we do for its clients and the results we’ve gotten for them for years, this is our basic premise for everything we do.
 Harvard Business Review papers confirm it.
-Now DE, Inc.’s approach is based on statistical facts.
+Now our Business Growth Simplified approach is based on statistical facts.